-1. Compatibility with the goals and objectives of The Denton Plan.
+1. Compatibility with the goals and objectives of the Denton Plan.

-The request is not compatible with the goals and objectives of The Denton Plan.
+The request is not compatible with the goals and objectives of the Denton Plan.
 Primary Industrial Land Use Principles are:

-- 1. Organize to minimize conflict it is the desire of the residents of Denton to organize industrial and employment land use districts to minimize conflicts with adjoining land uses and to most efficiently utilize the existing transportations systems. - 2.
-Developing performance standards Just as quality of commercial development in important to Denton residents the performance standards of industrial and employment development is critical to the health, safety, and welfare of the community, its environment and its security.
+- 1. Organize to minimize conflict It is the desire of the residents of Denton to organize industrial and employment land use districts to minimize conflicts with adjoining land uses and to most efficiently utilize the existing transportations systems. - 2.
+Developing performance standards Just as quality of commercial development is important to Denton residents, the performance standards of industrial and employment development is critical to the health, safety, and welfare of the community, its environment, and its security.

-Based on the proximity of residential zoning and residential development this will not minimize conflict.
+Based on the proximity of residential zoning and residential development to the subject property, this rezoning request will create conflict.

-2. Compatibility with the Future Land Use element of The Denton Plan.
+2. Compatibility with the Future Land Use Element of the Denton Plan.

-The request is not compatible with the Future Land Use element of the Denton Plan.
+The rezoning request is not compatible with the Future Land Use Element of the Denton Plan.
 "For a regional activity center, the focus area contains the shopping, services, recreation, employment, and institutional facilitated support by and serving an entire region.
 A regional activity center could include a regional shopping mall.
 A number of major employers, restaurant and entertainment facilities, a large high school or community college, and high density housing.
 A regional activity center is considerably larger and more diverse in its land use than any other activity center.
 It includes vertically integrated uses where different uses may occur on each floor of the building."
-The proposed industrial use is not part of the Regional Mixed Use Center classification.
+The proposed heavy manufacturing use is not part of the Regional Mixed Use Center classification.

-In addition, per The Denton Plan, "Industrial centers are intended to provide locations for a variety of work, processes and work places such as manufacturing, warehousing and distributing, indoor and outdoor storage, and a wide range of commercial and industrial operations.
+In addition, per the Denton Plan, "Industrial centers are intended to provide locations for a variety of work, processes and work places such as manufacturing, warehousing and distributing, indoor and outdoor storage, and a wide range of commercial and industrial operations.
 The industrial centers may also accommodate complementary and supporting uses such as convenience shopping and child-care centers.
 There will most likely be instances where residential uses will be incompatible with industrial and manufacturing processes used in industrial centers.
-Adequate public facilities shall be a criterion by which zoning is granted."
+Adequate public facilities shall be a criterion by which zoning is granted."(Emphasis added)